Introduction to Typography

 STUDENTS WITH DISABILITIES |

-If you are a student with a disability for which you wish to receive academic accommodations, you must first register with the Disability Support Services on the second floor of the University Library in the Center for Academic Development.
-After receiving an Academic Accommodation Authorization for , I will set up a private meeting with you to discuss any special circumstances related to your situation.
+If you are a student with a disability for which you wish to receive academic accommodations, you must first register with the Disability Support Services on the first floor of the University Library in the Center for Academic Development.
+After receiving an Academic Accommodation Authorization form, I will set up a private meeting with you to discuss any special circumstances related to your situation.
 This must occur within the first 2 weeks of the course.
 Accommodations will not be provided, “on demand” or “after the fact.”

 STUDENT PLEDGE TO ACADEMIC INTEGRITY |